Christianrayramos/capstone/README.md

 ## How to Run this Application
--Clone the repository to your local machine and navigate into the project directory -Create a virtual environment using python -m venv venv and activate it (source venv/bin/activate on macOS/Linux or venv\Scripts\activate on Windows).
+- Clone the repository to your local machine and navigate into the project directory
+- Create a virtual environment using python -m venv venv and activate it (source venv/bin/activate on macOS/Linux or venv\Scripts\activate on Windows).
 - Install dependencies listed in the requirements.txt file by running pip install -r requirements.txt.
--Apply database migrations using python manage.py makemigrations followed by python manage.py migrate.
+- Apply database migrations using python manage.py makemigrations followed by python manage.py migrate.
 - Start the development server by running python manage.py runserver.
 - Open your browser and go to http://127.0.0.1:8000/ to access the app.
 - Register or log in, join or create chat rooms, and start chatting in real time.